palaeoware/SPIERS/SPIERSedit/docs/radial.rst

 available data, so the correction will only be applied as far away from the center as the sample reaches - it is thus important that it should reach as close to the edge as specimen positioning demands.
 Samples should not however extend into completely black regions lacking data.
 A 'Min radius' should also be set.
 Pixels inside the minimum radius from the centre will not be corrected.
-This inner region is also used to guage the correct 'target' greyscale level for the correction.
+This inner region is also used to gauge the correct 'target' greyscale level for the correction.

 Figure RAC2 shows an example of good sample selection for a single slice.